Thiam-Gregham/Thiam-Gregham/README.md

 - 👋 Hi, I’m @Thiam-Gregham
-- 👀 I’m interested in magics
+- 👀 I’m interested in magic
 - 🌱 I’m currently learning at the Hogwarts School of Witchcraft and Wizardry
-- 💞️ I’m looking to collaborate on Void Magics
+- 💞️ I’m looking to collaborate on Void Magic
 - 📫 How to reach me Platform Nine and Three-Quarters